Chimba (footballer, born 1983): Sepahan

-On 3 July 2014, Luciano agreed on a two-year contract with Sepahan for $2 million.
+On 3 July 2014, Chimba agreed on a two-year contract with Sepahan for $2 million.
 He officially signed his contract on 4 July and was presented to the fans.
 He played his first game for Sepahan in their 2–0 win over Paykan.
 He scored his first goal for Sepahan in the next match, against Gostaresh which he scored the second goal in 2–0 win.